YOU54F/cypress-plugins/README.md

 ### Slack Reporting

-A JS file has been written in order to publish results
+A TS file has been written in order to publish results

-- `e2e/scripts/slack/slack-alert.js`
+- `scripts/slack/slack-alert.ts`

 It provides the following distinct message types